MegalonVII/Emaculation/README.md

 ### Getting Started!

-This is only now just getting started, so there is no current plans for a release `.app` file.
+This is only now just getting started, so there are no current plans for a release `.app` file.
 However, eventually I would like to make one that would make this process more GUI based for ease of use.
 For the time being here are some instructions to get started.

 ```
 git clone https://github.com/MegalonVII/Emaculation.git